Skip to content

 document.addEventListener('fetchit:before', (e) => {

-const { form, fetchit } = e.detail; // Get form and an instance of FetchIt class
+const { form, fetchit } = e.detail; // Get form and FetchIt instance

 // Validation code